 In the last few years of Aegon's corrupt reign, his heir, Daeron, became one of the biggest obstacles to Aegon's misrule.
 While some lords saw opportunity in the gluttonous, corpulent king who could easily be convinced to part with honors, offices and treasures for a chance at pleasure, many others who condemned the king's behavior flocked to Daeron.
 Aegon, despite all the threats, japes and disparities he heaped upon his son, never formally disowned Daeron.
 Accounts differ as to why, the most likely explanation being that Aegon knew that his hold on his throne would not be secure if he disowned his son.
 It would mean civil war, as many lords who were sickened by Aegon's depravity would defend Daeron's rights.
 Chief amongst them were House Martell, due to the fact Daeron was married to Princess Mariah Martell of Sunspear.
 Aegon tried to use the hatred of the stormlands and the Reach toward Dorne to his advantage.
 Aegon decided to go ahead with another plan to invade Dorne, which led to an even greater folly then his first attempted invasion.

-Aegon's last decree before his death was bitter poison that would lay the seeds to generations of war, bloodshed, death and woe to the realm.
-Aegon legitimized all his bastard children, causing five generations of strife as they and their descendants tried to claim the Iron Throne of Westeros.
+Aegon's last decree before his death was bitter poison that would lay the seeds to generations of war, bloodshed, death, and woe to the realm.
+Aegon legitimized all his bastard children, causing five generations of strife as the Blackfyre Pretenders tried to claim the Iron Throne.